 STEP 1: Make the Shawarma marinade, using whole or ground spices- and stir the spices with garlic and olive oil (or pulse in a food processor) to create a flavorful paste.
 Tip: if making a big batch, I often place it in a food processor.

-Step 2: Coat the chicken thighs well with the shawarma marinade, keeping in mind the longer you marinate the better the flavor.
-A minimum of 20 mins, or up to 48 hours in the fridge!
+Step 2: Coat the chicken thighs well with the shawarma marinade, keeping in mind that the longer you marinate, the better the flavor.
+Marinate at least 20 minutes or up to 48 hours in the fridge!

 Grilled Tandoori Chicken- an easy authentic Indian recipe with a simple yogurt marinade using chicken thighs.
 Served with naan and Raita Sauce. #tandoorichicken #grilled #grilledchicken #indianrecipe